 All prospective contractors and suppliers must be afforded an equal opportunity to tender or quote.
-Impartiality must be maintained throughout the procurement process so it can withstand public scrutiny.
+Impartiality must be maintained throughout the procurement process so that it can withstand public scrutiny.

-Confidentiality of information provided by existing and prospective suppliers must be maintained at all times, particularly commercially sensitive material such as, but not limited to prices, discounts, rebates, profit, manufacturing and product information.
+Confidentiality of information provided by existing and prospective suppliers must be maintained at all times, unless disclosure is compelled by law (e.g. a subpoena).
+This is particularly so in respect of commercially sensitive material such as, but not limited to prices, discounts, rebates, profit, manufacturing, and product information.